RamitSarker29/Leetcode/0057-insert-interval/README.md

 ## Problem

-You are given a list of **non-overlapping intervals** sorted in ascending order of their starting points.
+You are given a list of **non-overlapping intervals** sorted in ascending order by their starting values.

 You are also given a new interval.